virenbhadiyadra/quality-code/Viren.md

 4.[PHP Code Quality Tools to Check and Improve your Code](https://thevaluable.dev/code-quality-check-tools-php/)
 SUMMARY: This article emphasizes the importance of code quality tools in maintaining clean and efficient PHP code.
 The author discusses various tools, including PHP-CS-Fixer for code formatting, PHP CodeSniffer for coding standards enforcement, PHP Mess Detector (PHPMD) for bug detection, PHPStan for static analysis, and PHPUnit with the CRAP metric for complexity assessment.
 Additional tools like PhpLoc, PHP Insight, PHPCPD for code duplication, PHPMND for magic number detection, dePHPend for dependency analysis, churn-php for refactoring suggestions, PhpCodeFixer for deprecated functions, and PhpMetrics for comprehensive code metrics are also introduced.
 These tools help developers enhance code quality and maintainability.

+CHECKLIST:
+- Recognize the significance of code quality tools in writing solid and error-free PHP code.
+- Code quality tools can help detect defects in the codebase and teach essential programming concepts.
+- Understand that tool recommendations may vary depending on the context and codebase size.